backup-rotate manual page

 Options

-Regardless of their age, only delete files so that at least the newest nfiles are left.
+- Regardless of their age, only delete files so that at least the newest

 Each prefix given as an argument is a set of files considered for deletion independently.